-Jerry Gorovoy: The fabric works are mostly things that belonged to her; shirts, skirts, towels, sheets, stockings.
-She once told me to empty out everything in her closet, and she started to put them into colours.
-She had this phobia of never throwing anything out, and had clothes from all her periods.
-That opened up a dialogue of ‘memories’, and it was fascinating for me to see it open up this relationship to memory.
-I didn’t know what she was going to do at that point, what made her want to incorporate these things, but I think one aspect was that she was getting older and wondered what would happen to all these things she had saved.
-Even though it would be cut up and deconstructed [in her work], they would survive.
-I felt that was fascinating, the psychological impetus behind using this as raw material for sculpture.
+Jerry Gorovoy: Well, her fabric works consisted mostly of things that belonged to her: shirts, skirts, towels, sheets and stockings.
+She once told me to empty out everything in her closet, and she started to arrange them into colours.
+She had this phobia of throwing things out.
+That opened up a dialogue of memories, and it was fascinating for me to see it open up this relationship with memory.
+I didn’t know what she was going to do at that point – or what made her want to incorporate these things – but I think one aspect was that she was getting older and wondered what would happen to all these things she’d saved.
+Even though they would be cut up and deconstructed (in her work), they would still survive.
+I felt the psychological impetus behind using this as raw material for sculpture was fascinating.

 Simone Rocha: You can really see how it makes the work personal and emotional; when it’s the clothes off her back, it makes it such a reality.

-Jerry Gorovoy: It’s funny, at a certain point in the nineties she basically started wearing the same outfit: black, a uniform.
-When I look back at photographs she dressed in a very different way to when I first met her in 1980, when she had certain colours she liked – blue, white, pink.
-You could see her father was dapper and stylish, so her relationship to clothes and to society was very important to her growing up.
+Jerry Gorovoy: It’s funny, at a certain point in the 90s she basically started wearing the same outfit.
+It was always black: a uniform.
+When I look back at these photographs, she dressed in a very different way to when I first met her in 1980, when she had certain colours she liked: blue, white, pink.
+You could see her father was dapper and stylish, so her relationship with clothes and society was very important to her growing up.

-The way she styled herself, I found fascinating: always with a very beautiful wool, and for different roles.
-She was the wife of an historian, and she circulated in one group dressed in that way, and then she’s the artist; you see these polarities in her wardrobe reflecting the really different identities she had.
-The most profound thing she ever said was, “clothes are about what you want to hide.”
-She always saw it as what you want to hide.
+I always found the way she styled herself fascinating.
+She was the wife of a historian – she circulated in one group which dressed in that way – but she was also an artist.
+You see these polarities in her wardrobe reflecting the really different identities she had.
+The most profound thing she ever said was, “Clothes are about what you want to hide.”

 Simone Rocha: I totally relate to that.
-When I’m doing a show, it’s really exposing and emotional, so I tend to wear the same thing everyday.
+When I’m doing a show, it’s really exposing and emotional, so I tend to wear the same thing every day.
 I feel if I meet anyone on that day, I want them to see the same person.
 When you’re in a creative time, you want people to know you’re in the thick of working, and you want to represent yourself in a specific way.
-With women and their relationship to dress, it isn’t so much about the day-to-day, but how it makes you want to feel, how you feel about your work, how people perceive you.
+For women and their relationship with dress, it isn’t so much about the day-to-day, but how it makes you want to feel, how you feel about your work, how people perceive you.
 It’s all connected.

-Jerry Gorovoy: It’s the one art form everyone can participate in, how it is wrapped up in the psychological aspect of what you choose to wear.
-I’m always amazed when I see people [in clothes that] look so inappropriate for them and their body, but you realise it’s a projection of how they want to feel.
-How do you feel when you see people in your clothes not wearing it how you intended; do you have a body type in mind when you’re designing?
+Jerry Gorovoy: It’s the one art form everyone can participate in.
+It is wrapped up in the psychological aspect of what you choose to wear.
+I’m always amazed when I see people in clothes that look so inappropriate for them and their body, but you realise it’s a projection of how they want to feel.
+Simone, how do you feel when you see people in your clothes not wearing it how you intended?
+Do you have a body type in mind when you’re designing?

-Jerry Gorovoy: She was friendly with him, they were close.
+Jerry Gorovoy: She was friendly with him and they were close.
 Louise’s fashion sense was very particular.
-She had an incredible profile; when someone has a natural beauty, it's a gift, and to have a certain sense of style on top of that… It’s definitely psychological, the relationship to the clothes, for the creator and the wearer.
+She had an incredible profile; when someone has a natural beauty, it's a gift, and to have a certain sense of style on top of that… It’s definitely psychological, the relationship with the clothes, for the creator and the wearer.

-Simone Rocha: The house; you were going to restore her home for scholars.
+Simone Rocha: It was the house, wasn’t it?
+You were going to restore her home for scholars.

 Simone Rocha: It’s really special; you feel that you can relate to all her work.
 Didn’t she design the metal doors?

-DD: The retrospective at the Tate Modern [in 2007] had a massive impact on a lot of people.
+The retrospective at the Tate Modern (in 2007) had a massive impact on a lot of people.

-Simone Rocha: It was such an amazing distribution of her work.
+Simone Rocha: Yes, that was such an amazing distribution of her work.

 Jerry Gorovoy: That was the show that Frances Morris did.
-That show was really good; it’s interesting even for me, because you see how the work has evolved.
-You’re getting a whole story to a person’s life; for a lot of people, because the work is so different, when you see a lot of it together it starts to fit together quite well.
+It was really good.
+It’s interesting even for me, because you see how the work has evolved.
+You’re getting a whole story of a person’s life: for a lot of people, because the work is so different, when you see a lot of it together it starts to fit together quite well.

 Simone Rocha: It tells a story when you see it all together, you pick up the different emotions and stages of life.
-I thought it was really special in the Tate, with the spiders inside and outside; it was amazing for people to really be a part of it.
-To be able to be so close to the work.
+I thought it was really special in the Tate, with the spiders inside and outside; it was amazing for people to really be a part of it and to be able to be so close to the work.

 Simone Rocha: I hope it does transcend time because fashion is something I don’t feel should be disposable.
-It’s about having a relationship to it, whether it’s how it makes them feel, or how they feel when they’re in it with somebody else.
-Things should be made in a beautiful way even if it is taken from a dark place; even if you’re designing a t-shirt, it should have a soul.
+It’s about having a relationship to it, whether it’s how it makes people feel or how they feel when they’re in it with somebody else.
+Things should be made in a beautiful way even if it is taken from a dark place.
+Even if you’re designing a t-shirt, it should have a soul.
 If you treat it with sensitivity it should have longevity.

 Jerry Gorovoy: I’m always amazed when you look at old photographs of yourself, how the clothes look dated.
 It does have this lock into a moment.

-Jerry Gorovoy: Louise was very emotional: she could be very volatile, very irrational.
-I felt like sometimes I was dealing with this amazing, sensitive woman and then sometimes I felt I was dealing with a 3-year-old baby.
+Jerry Gorovoy: Well, Louise was very emotional: she could be very volatile and very irrational.
+Sometimes I felt like I was dealing with this amazing, sensitive woman and then sometimes I felt I was dealing with a three-year-old baby.
 She had this hilarity in her, and that was pretty consistent.
 She said this herself: she was very fearful and anxious, yet in her work she was totally fearless.
-Now I feel very lucky to have been around her; I learnt an incredible amount of things about myself through her.
+Now I feel very lucky to have been around her; I learned an incredible amount of things about myself through her.

-Simone, do you feel with the younger artists that there is a pressure in terms of the market and the fashion?
-Do you feel that pressure, or do you feel free to do it and just see what happens?
+Simone, I wanted to ask, do you feel with the younger artists that there is a pressure in terms of the market and the fashion?
+Do you feel that pressure?
+Or do you feel free to do it and just see what happens?
 I sense there’s a relationship now to money and marketing; do you think it’s a good thing?
 Do you think it’s healthy?